the1lab/1lab/src/Cat/Instances/InternalFunctor.lagda.md

 ## Internal natural isomorphisms

-Continuing with the theme of replicating all of 1-category theory internally, we can define internal natural isomorphisms as isomorphisms in the internal functor category.
+To continue our relativisation project, we can define the **internal natural isomorphisms** to be the natural isomorphisms in an internal functor category.

 <!--
 ```agda